 This village was formed in the middle of the 19th century, and you can see traditional crafts such as growing cotton and weaving cloth here.

 On our trek from Sapa to Cat Cat village, I was impressed with the picturesque scenery.
-The mountains, the fog, and the beautiful houses together painted a stunning picture.
+The mountains, the fog, and the beautiful houses painted a stunning picture.

 At the beginning of the village, there are many places to rent ethnic clothes.
 If you want to try on the clothes and take pictures, you can rent them for 50,000 VND ($2)/ set.